Is Parth Samthaan Dating His Kasautii Zindagii Kay 2 Co-actress Ariah Agarwal?

 Of late, Parth Samthaan has been in the news for his personal life!
 The actor had earlier grabbed headlines for dating his Kasautii Zindagii Kay 2 co-actor Erica Fernandes.
 Later, there were reports that the duo parted ways.
 It was said that Parth was too friendly with an actress named Priyanka Solanki, which didn't go well with Erica and apparently, this was the reason for their break-up!
 Now, it is being said that the actor is dating his co-star Ariah Agarwal!

-According to Spotboye report, "Parth has often been spotted at Ariah's Lokhandwala residence.
+According to a Spotboye report, "Parth has often been spotted at Ariah's Lokhandwala residence.
 Rumour has it that their attraction for each other is new, but galloping with giant strides."

 Also, in a video that is doing the rounds on social media, Parth and Ariah are seen dancing to the song 'Neend churayi meri kisne o sanam'.
 The actors looked comfortable and enjoying each other's company.
 No doubt that the couple look cute together!